andrewhwaller/david-legacy-session-1/slides.md

 # Psalm 89:29–35
 “I will establish [David’s] offspring forever and his throne as the days of the heavens.
 If his children forsake my law… then I will punish their transgression..., but I will not remove from him my steadfast love....
-Once for all I have sworn by my holiness; I will not lie to David.”
+I will not lie to David.”

 # Jer 33:14–16
-“‘The days are coming,’ declares the Lord, ‘when I will fulfill the good promise I made to the people of Israel and Judah.
-In those days and at that time I will make a righteous Branch sprout from David’s line; he will do what is just and right in the land.’”
+“In those days and at that time I will make a righteous Branch sprout from David’s line; he will do what is just and right in the land.’”

 # Ezekiel 34:23–24
-“I will set up over them one shepherd, my servant David, and he shall feed them: he shall feed them and be their shepherd.
+“I will set up over them one shepherd, my servant David\.\.\.\. he shall feed them and be their shepherd.”

-And I, the <sc>Lord</sc>, will be their God, and my servant David shall be prince among them; I, the <sc>Lord</sc>, have spoken.”
+# Amos 9:11
+On that day I will raise up the booth of David that is fallen... and rebuild it as in the days of old.

 <!--
 * The supreme irony of David's consistent association with Israel's restoration is that David's own violence doomed his house to destruction.
 * David's line is perpetually afflicted by violence and conflict, but nevertheless it is David and his line who will apparently bind up the flock of Israel and participate in the nation's restoration after exile.
+* Notably, Amos 9:11 acknowledges the decrepit state of the Davidic house; just as God said to David "I will build you a house," he here promises to rebuild that house, here described as a "tent."
+  * This evokes David's protestation that God should not dwell in a tent, but ought to have a *house*.
 -->

 ---